argonne-lcf/user-guides/docs/sophia/not_in_nav/queueing-and-running-jobs/job-and-queue-scheduling.md

   - bigmem -  2 of the nodes have 640 GB of memory compared to the other 22 nodes with 320 GB.
 Use this queue to access these 2 nodes by specifying ```-q bigmem``` in your script.
 A max of 2 nodes (-n 2) can be requested in this queue.
   - single-gpu: This is the general production queue for jobs that operate best on a single GPUs.
 The -n parameter in your qsub should always be 1 as you can only submit to a single gpu.
 If you need more than 1 gpu, use the full-node queue.

-Here are the initial queue limits.
+Here are the initdial queue limits.
 You may not violate either of these policies.

 #### full-node queue:
 - MinTime   is 5 minutes
 - MaxTime is 12 hours
 - MaxQueued will be 20 jobs
 - MaxRunning will be 10 jobs